deprekate/genbank/README.md

 0.51
 ```
 ---
-You can easily edit features by running multiple commands.
+You can also easily edit features by running multiple commands.

 Print out the features of a specified **key**:**tag** into a file
 ```